Rocket-Science-Development/pulsar_metrics/README.md

 ```
 MetricResults(metric_name=None, type='performance', model_id='model_1', model_version='1', data_id=None, feature=None, value=None, status=None, threshold=None, period_start=None, period_end=datetime.datetime(2022, 7, 1, 0, 0), eval_timestamp=datetime.datetime(2022, 9, 26, 10, 28, 27, 846122), conf_int=None)
 ```

+There are three types of metrics:

+- ***Data drift metrics*** for the calculation of ditributional changes of the features used in the model.
+The metrics included so far are:
+* Kullback-Leibler divergence
+* Wasserstein distance
+* T-test for location drift
+* Mann-Whitney U test
+* Levene test for dispersion drift
+* Kolmogorov-Smirnov test
+* Cramer von Mises test
+* Chi-square test for categorical features

+- ***Performance metrics*** for te calculation of the performance of classification and regression models.
+In particular, the following metrics are implemented:

+* Accuracy
+* Precision
+* Recall
+* f1-score
+* Log loss
+* AUC
+* AUCPR
+* Brier Score
+* Mean squarred error (MSE)
+* Mean absolute error (MAE)
+* Mean absolute percentage error (MAPE)
+* R-square score

+- ***Custom metrics***.
+The user has the ability to define his own metric through the `@CustomMetric` decorator (see below for an example)
 #### Analyzers